Environmental Resource Inventories (ERIs)

 Congratulations to the Highland Park Environmental Commission for winning first prize in the ERI Essay Contest!
 They will receive a large framed print of a map from their own ERI, donated by long-time ANJEC business member Amy S. Greene Environmental Consultants.
 Three other commissions, Bordentown Township, Franklin Township (Hunterdon Co.) and Mountain Lakes Borough, will also receive awards for their entries, a free admission to the 2014 Environmental Congress on October 24.

-ANJEC is grateful to all of the commissions that took the time to compile an essay describing the ways they utilize the information in their ERI (environmental resource inventory) to benefit their communities.
-We will be posting information from the essays on our website.
-Also, look for an article about using an ERI in the next ANJEC Report.
+ANJEC is grateful to all of the commissions that took the time to compile an essay describing the ways they utilize the information in their Environmental Resource Inventory to benefit their communities.
+Read the ANJEC Report article about using the ERI.